Hapalla: History

+Late Bronze

+Hittite Middle Kingdom

-The first mention of Hapalla is when Arnuwanda I asks for help against a local uprising there.
-He bestows this duty to his vassal Madduwata, who betrays him by taking Hapalla for himself.
-After threats from Arnuwanda, Madduwata yields and hands it back to the Hittites.
+The first mention of Hapalla is when Arnuwanda I (c.
+1380 BCE) asks for help against a local uprising there.
+He bestows this duty to his vassal Madduwatta, who betrays him by taking Hapalla for himself.
+After threats from Arnuwanda, Madduwatta yields and hands it back to the Hittites.

+Hittite New Kingdom (Hittite Empire)

+Suppiluliuma I

-Later, when the Hittites are retaking their lands under Suppiluliuma I, he sends his army into Hapalla, whose capital is burnt down and inhabitants deported.
+When the Hittites are retaking their lands under Suppiluliuma I (c.
+1350 BC), he sent his army into Hapalla, whose capital is burnt down and inhabitants deported.
 In 1340 BC, an independent Seha River Land, Mira, and Hapalla are carved out of Arzawa, who only retain their capital, Apasa, and the surrounding land.

+Mursili II

 The first sovereign known to us from Hapalla was Targasnalli who, after the failure of the uprising of Uhha-Ziti against Hittite monarch Muršili II (1319 BC), agreed to submit again to the authority of Hattuša and therefore was "...re-installed on the throne of Hapalla by the Hittite ruler".
 From the subsequent treaty of Kupanta-Kurunta, we learn that Targasnalli was still on the throne of Hapalla around 1310 BC.

+Muwatalli II

 The second ruler of Hapalla, a certain Ura-Hattusa, who appears in Alaksandu's treaty of 1280 BC, where the Hittite ruler Muwatalli II, son of Mursili, lists the four sovereigns of the surviving Arzawa kingdoms (What remained of Arzawa had been annexed by Mira) mentioning Ura-Hattusa as king of Hapalla.
 It is uncertain whether the two rulers came from the same family.

 After this treaty, there are no more references to the kingdom of Hapalla.

-It is now believed by scholars that towards the end of the Hittite empire (1230–25 BC approx.), before the Sea Peoples, King Tudhaliya IV established the State of Mira as the regional supervisor of Western Anatolia, Hapalla most likely as much a vassal to Mira as they were to the Hittites.
+It is now believed by scholars that towards the end of the Hittite empire (c.
+1230 BC), King Tudhaliya IV established the State of Mira as the regional supervisor of Western Anatolia, with Hapalla most likely under its supervision.